 The Alamo Community College District (ACCD) developed a new accelerated associate's degree in respiration technology and certificates in information security and assurance.
 ACCD also continued implementation of health information technology specialty tracks in occupation therapy, radiology and medical laboratory, and accelerated registered nurse career mobility track training.
 For more information about the Veterans Associate Degree Programs at Alamo Colleges, please contact Dr. Lula Pelayo at 210-486-5897 or email@example.com.

 Accelerated Pathways to Certifications in Advanced Technology Fields

-Austin Community College is developing streamlined curricula for four of the school's certification programs in energy, information technology, manufacturing and advanced technologies and computer technology.
-ACC also will standardize and streamline the evaluation of military training for all veteran students.
-For more information about any of the programs being developed at Austin Community College, please contact Stephan A. Keltgen at 512-223-7671 or firstname.lastname@example.org.
+Austin Community College developed streamlined curricula for four of the school's certification programs in energy, information technology, manufacturing and advanced technologies and computer technology.
+ACC also standardized and streamlined the evaluation of military training for all veteran students.
+For more information about any of the programs developed at Austin Community College, please contact Stephan A. Keltgen at 512-223-7671 or firstname.lastname@example.org.

 Dallas County Community College District

 Veteran Success Through Accelerated IT Career Pathways